NPS Joins USCYBERCOM Academic Engagement Network

-The U.S. Cyber Command (USCYBERCOM) has selected NPS to join its Academic Engagement Network, a partnership of select academic institutions across the nation that collaboratively support and enhance strategic lines of effort for USCYBERCOM.
-(Graphic illustration by NPS Office of University Communications)
+The U.S. Cyber Command (USCYBERCOM) has selected the Naval Postgraduate School (NPS) to join its Academic Engagement Network (AEN), a select partnership of more than 80 colleges and universities throughout the United States.

+The AEN is an alliance of public and private academic institutions collaborating to support and enhance four USCYBERCOM lines of effort: future workforce, applied cyber research, applied analytics and strategic issues.
+USCYBERCOM announced its initial AEN partners on January 5, 2022.

+“Selection of the Naval Postgraduate School to be an inaugural member of the USCYBERCOM Academic Engagement Network is a great honor,” said Dr. Cynthia Irvine, NPS Distinguished Professor of Computer Science and director of the Center for Cybersecurity and Cyber Operations.
+“It serves as a wonderful acknowledgment of the high quality and ability of the people and programs at NPS to contribute materially to the cyber workforce through education and research.”

 |Date Taken: